medined/perl-5-by-example/perl_5_by_example/variables.md

       However, this ability can be confusing while looking at someone else's program if you don't remember that there is a difference between scalar contexts and array contexts.<BR></TD></TR></TBODY></TABLE>

-<H3><A name="Example: How to Grab a Slice (or Part) of An Array">Example: How to
+### Example: How to Grab a Slice (or Part) of An Array

-Grab a Slice (or Part) of An Array</A></H3>At times you will need to use some elements of an array and not others.
+At times you will need to use some elements of an array and not others.
 You might want to assign array elements to scalars or to another array.
 Using only part of an array is done with an array slice.
 An array <I>slice</I> uses an @ character and the square brackets ([]) to create a sub-array consisting of selected individual elements.
 For example,